jitsi-contrib/jitas/README.md

 ##### 2.2 Distribution

-`Jitas` is officially supported on `Debian 10 Buster`.
-Please create or install a `Debian 10 Buster` server and don't install the desktop environment, only the standard packages...
+`Jitas` is officially supported on `Debian 11 Bullseye`.
+Please create or install a `Debian 11 Bullseye` server and don't install the desktop environment, only the standard packages...

 ##### 2.3 Standard Linux Kernel